virtualhealthcitizen/postgresql-labs/00_data_types/000_serial.md

 - `SERIAL`
 - `BIGSERIAL`

-The following table contains all each `SERIAL` pseudo-type specification that is supported by PostgreSQL:
+The following table contains each `SERIAL` pseudo-type specification that is supported by PostgreSQL:

 | Name          | Storage Size | Range                    |
 |---------------|--------------|--------------------------|